Written by : Stephane Bandeira

 Many government institutions, like law enforcement agencies and public schools, use these checks throughout the hiring process.
 There is no reason why other types of organizations – from small businesses to large-scale enterprises – can’t benefit from an employment screening requirement.

-County criminal searches gather information directly from local courts.
+- County criminal search: county criminal searches gather information directly from local courts.
 Some services even speak to court researchers to obtain further information.

-State criminal searches look for statewide records.
+- State criminal search: state criminal searches look for statewide records.
 This could include anything from felonies to misdemeanor convictions.
 These types of searches generally comply with all state regulations.

-Federal searches are for more serious charges that may not appear in state courts.
+- Federal criminal search: federal searches are for more serious charges that may not appear in state courts.
 These are crimes that cross state lines or violate federal laws.
 These records can be found in federal court records.

 A criminal background check will reveal information about past crimes for which someone has been charged, tried, or convicted.